SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 The above dialoge code in filter is rendered on UI like this
 ![Dialog](img/gem-builder-ui.png)

-Column Selector: This is a special property which you should add if you want to select the columns from UI and then highlight the used columns using the onChange function.
+Column Selector: This is a special property which you should add if you want to select the columns from UI and then highlight the used columns using the `onChange` function.
-It is recommended to try out this dialogue code in gem builder UI and se in action how each of these elements look in UI.
+It is recommended to try out this dialogue code in Gem builder UI and see how each of these elements look in UI.
 More details on this is in [Gems UI Components](gem-ui-componets.md)

-#### validate(component) -> List[Diagnostic]
+### Validation

-The validate method performs validation checks, so the pipeline compiler gives an error before running a pipeline, in case there’s any issue with any inputs provided for the user.
-For example in this case if Filter condition is empty.
+The `validate` method performs validation checks so that in the case where there's any issue with any inputs provided for the user an Error can be displayed.
+In our example case if the Filter condition is empty.
 Similarly, you can add any validation on your properties.

 ````mdx-code-block
 <Tabs>